Our Postgraduate Open Day will take place on Wednesday 27 November. Register now to secure your place.

 Stirling University is a fantastic place to be, to obtain new knowledge and to make friends for life.

-Aliya is studying a PhD in Economics at the University of Stirling.
+Aliya, PhD in Economics at the University of Stirling.